benmvp/slides/2018/nejs/webdev.md

   * Summer program in '98
 - Used that to build "apps" for my TI-83 calc in high school
   * Math apps to help check answers on algebra tests
-- Would type out code in Notepad
+- Wasn't a way to get code from comp to calc originally
-- Print it out
+  * Would type out code in this program
-- Then type out by hand using T-9 keypad on calculator
+  * Print it out
-  * Wasn't a way to get code from comp to calc originally
+  * Then type out by hand using T-9 keypad on calculator
 - I would've stuffed my own self in a locker

 /////